How To Reduce The Appearance Of Stretch Marks During Pregnancy

 If you find that you can’t quite drink the recommended eight glasses of water each day, try sipping on hot tea throughout the day or whipping up your own lemon water or cucumber water to keep things interesting.

-4) Apply A Stretch Mark Prevention Cream Or Oil
+4) Apply A Stretch Marks Cream Or Oil

 The best way to prevent stretch marks during pregnancy is to use a specially formulated Stretch Marks Cream or Stretch Marks Oil.
 These products feel great when applied and they go a long way toward keeping your skin soft, supple, and stretch mark-free during pregnancy.